 We know that tech and automotive companies are racing to create increasingly connected, autonomous cars.
 In fact, many of us are already driving vehicles with advanced safety and anti-theft tech features.
 Good for us, right?
 We’re making smart, safe decisions as consumers.
-Though while we might be safer and our cars more secure because of this technology (and let’s not underestimate that), we are certainly not reaping substantial discounts on our auto insurance premiums.
+Though while we might be safer more secure because of these anti-theft devices for cars (and let’s not underestimate that), we are certainly not reaping substantial discounts on our auto insurance premiums.

 The Zebra’s new study reveals that, despite proven safety and security benefits, new in-car safety and anti-theft technology features save drivers less than 1% annually on insurance premiums.

 As part of our extensive 2016 State of Auto Insurance report, we looked at nine safety features (blind spot warning, driver alertness monitoring, collision preparation systems, lane departure warning, night vision, parking assistance, rear-view cameras, heads-up displays, and electronic stability control) and four anti-theft devices (passive disabling device, active disabling device, tracking device, and audible alarm).
 In summary: